dermeister0/candy/docs/helpers.rst

 CollectionsHelpers
 ------------------

-.. function:: static IEnumerable<IEnumerable<T>> ChunkSelectRange<T>(IEnumerable<T> source, int chunkSize = 1000)
+.. function:: IEnumerable<IEnumerable<T>> ChunkSelectRange<T>(IEnumerable<T> source, int chunkSize)

-.. function:: static IEnumerable<T> ChunkSelect<T>(IEnumerable<T> source, int chunkSize = 1000)
+.. function:: IEnumerable<T> ChunkSelect<T>(IEnumerable<T> source, int chunkSize)

 .. function:: void Walk<T>(IEnumerable<T> target, Action<T> action)

     Implements foreach loop with Action.
 Action does something with each item of collection.
 Since there is a tacit agreement that linq extensions should not change collection items it is implemented as helper method.
+Default chunk size is 1000.
 For example you can use it like this:

         .. code-block:: csharp